RaffaeleGhironi/KyoSmart/README.md

 - Notification in case of Insertion / Disarm -Multiuser
 - Management of Permissions for each user
 - Changing the names of individual Zones and Areas
+- Video verification with onfiv cameras associated with the different areas
 - Detailed log
 - Auto-insertion function, you will be notified if there is no one in case and you will be offered to insert the allarm.
 - Smart insertion function, the alarm will be inserted in "Smart" mode and in case of alarm you will be notified only on Telegram and your Internal/External siren will not sound